bryantjr98/Campus-Network-Design/README.md

 <h2>Description</h2>
-This project is a comprehensive **Cisco Packet Tracer simulation** of a full-scale **campus network** for an academic institution spanning **multiple buildings** and **two physical campuses** (Main and Branch).
-The network is segmented by **departments and functions**, leveraging VLANs and inter-VLAN routing to ensure performance, scalability, and logical separation of traffic.
+This project is a comprehensive Cisco Packet Tracer simulation of a full-scale campus network for an academic institution spanning multiple buildings and two physical campuses (Houston Main Branch and Katy Branch).
+The network is segmented by departments and functions, leveraging VLANs and inter-VLAN routing to ensure performance, scalability, and logical separation of traffic.
 <br />